Concentration in Health Services Research & Policy

 - Jennifer Wolff, PhD, MHS

-- Albert Wu, MD, MPH, Concentration Director
+- Albert Wu, MD, MPH

 Below is a list of recent graduates’ current positions and dissertation titles for the PhD Concentration in Health Services Research and Policy.

 |Winnie Chi (2016)||Associate Research Director: HealthCore Inc||Individuals' preferences for decision-making and experiences with treatment burden in the context of multimorbidity and dementia among older adults in the U.S.|

 |Rachael Zuckerman (2016)||Program Analyst: HHS Office of Healthcare Finance Policy||The role of public transportation in access to care for older adults in the United States|